emineozsahin/Bioinformatics/README.md

 #### A detailed snakemake workflow
 Samples are from [Snakemake](https://snakemake.readthedocs.io/en/stable/) tutorial.

-Start with a folder to test the snakemake and download the files.
+Start with a folder to test the snakemake and download the tutorial files.

 ```
 mkdir test